 Accessing Device View through Search

-Select the Search option from the main menu and type in the device name.
-From the results, click on Open device view.
+• Select the Search option from the main menu and start typing the name of the device into the search function of the modal.

 Accessing Device View through Investigations